austin-owensby/ScrandleStats/ReadMe.md

 This populates missing diffs back to the start (4/20/2025) so that we can calculate a relative difficulty for an individual day

 For the sake of reducing network traffic, I've checked in my latest historical_data.csv file since past data shouldn't change.

+### Scrape Slack
+1. `python scrape_slack.py`

+This was to scrape self reported scores from our local Slack channel dedicated to SCrandle to get an idea of the distribution of score on past days